 Note that SHIFT+F8 does not reload the Main Menu because it is not seen as an F8 key press.
 Either use the Reload Main Menu entry or press F8 and then quickly hold down the SHIFT key to load the USB driver if it was not loaded on boot.

-! – (SHOWTIMES) During booting to E2B you can press the ! key (SHIFT+1 = exclamation mark)to display how long each E2B boot stage took.
-You can also use ‘set SHOWTIMES=1’ in the \_ISO\MyE2B.cfg file to show the same information every time.
+! – (SHOWTIMES) During booting to E2B you can press the ! key (SHIFT+1 = exclamation mark) to display how long each E2B boot stage took.
+You can also use ‘set SHOWTIMES=1’ in the \_ISO\MyE2B.cfg file to show the information every time the menu system loads.
 This can help diagnose slow boot time problems.

 If you press the SPACE key ONCE during the early initial boot phases, E2B will pause for you to see the early boot messages.